steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 Your Linux Virtual Machine is almost empty.
 It will be easy to think that you have to start from nothing.

-It has Git to download your project easily, Vim to edit Nginx and Rust files already.
+It has Git installed to download your project easily, Vim to edit Nginx and Rust files already.
 We will see how to use them later.

 If you forget the domain of your website, you can use